quicky2000/CUDA_eternity2/README.md

 # Summary
 The aim of this project is the exploration of edge matching puzzle Eternity using CUDA technology

-Code is designed to run on a Geforce 610 GT
+Code is designed to run on a Geforce Tesla T4

 More information can be found on : https://www.logre.eu/wiki/Projet_EMP_E2